12 Best Wood for Shelves: Pros and Cons of Each

 • Relatively heavy and durable: Mahogany is considered 70% harder than other types of wood with a Janka hardness rating of 800 to 900 and a weight capacity of up to 65 lbs per shelf.
 You can often find mahogany kitchen cabinets used when durability is top concern.

-• Dent and scratch-resistant: In addition to its durability, this type of wood is also resistant to scratches and dents, making it an ideal home for heavy objects like books.
+• Dent and scratch-resistant: In addition to its durability, this type is also resistant to scratches and dents, making it an ideal home for heavy objects like books.

-Mahogany is a popular wood and here are the disadvantages that come along with this choice:
+Mahogany is a popular option and here are the disadvantages that come along with this choice:

 • Limited and rare: Since it’s high in demand, it can also be difficult to find and limited in its availability.